-- Absolute VAD - the level of sex hormones is less than normal and is less than 12 nmol / l.
+- Absolute VAD - the level of sex hormones is less than normal and is less than 12 nmol / L.

-The timing of the offensive WAD
+The timing of the onset of VAD

 Thus, men have a strong individual indicator of the onset of androgen deficiency, due to its sexual constitution.

 In addition to the sexual constitution of men, the following chronic diseases can lead to early androgen deficiency:

 Men with these chronic diseases have a decrease in testosterone levels of 10-15% compared with healthy men of the same age, which brings the average reduction in the secretion of sex hormones by 5-7 years (Fig. 3).
 But at the same time, a decrease in the level of androgens occurs at the same rate as in healthy men.

 Fig. 3 - The effect of chronic diseases on the onset of VAD.

 The reasons for the age-related decrease in androgens are:

 - a decrease in the number of Leydig cells located in the testicles and responsible for the synthesis of sex hormones;